How Our Cryptocurrency Private Investigators find out who is behind Crypto Accounts

 Every transaction starts with an account number.

-Whether the transaction is a ransom payment or stolen funds, all crypto transactions are connected to a least one public crypto address with a string of more than 25 characters.
+All crypto transactions are linked to at least one public crypto address with a string of more than 25 characters.
+This includes ransomware payments and stolen funds.
 A crypto address is like a public bank account number that can lead investigators to a variety of information that can lead them to the person behind it.
-By tracing the money, investigators can find other transactions that person made and identify involved exchanges and wallets of the account holder.
-If these identified exchanges or wallets are maintained by a third-party firm, their assets are “centralized”, and therefore subject to seizure.
-Coinbase, GDAX, Kraken, and Gemini are well-known centralized cryptocurrency exchanges.
+By tracing the money, investigators can find other transactions that the person made and identify involved exchanges and wallets of the account holder.
+If a third-party firm manages these exchanges or wallets, the assets are “centralized” and can be frozen and seized.
+Well-known centralized cryptocurrency exchanges include Coinbase, GDAX, Kraken, and Gemini.
 These exchanges also hold KYC (Know-Your-Customer) information and will generally cooperate with subpoenas from law enforcement.

-Decentralized protocols are not controlled by a centralized authority but by code.
-Therefore their assets can’t be frozen, unless they are in a compliant exchange..
+Decentralized protocols are controlled by code, instead of a central entity.
+Therefore, their assets cannot be frozen unless they are in a compliant exchange.

-When moving funds around, criminals sometimes unwittingly turn decentralized assets like bitcoin into other digital tokens that are controlled by a company.
-When the cryptocurrency is converted into a coin that is controlled by a single entity, this company can freeze the funds, or burn those tokens.
+Criminals sometimes unintentionally convert decentralized assets like Bitcoin into digital tokens controlled by a company when moving funds.
+If a cryptocurrency is converted into a coin controlled by a single entity, that company can freeze or burn the tokens.
 This is what happened in August 2021, when hackers stole over $600 million from blockchain addresses controlled by Poly Network, and transferred some of the funds to Tether.
 Tether detected these funds and froze them immediately to prevent the hacker from moving the funds.

 Our cryptocurrency investigators use, among other digital forensic tools, Chainalysis.
 Tools like Chainalysis Reactor enable investigators to trace cryptocurrency movements between addresses.

 Through Chainalysis, our investigators can tell if an account number has been active on the Dark Web or a gambling website.
-Sometimes it might reveal an IP address, which can be traced back to a home address through subpoenaing the Internet Service Provider.
+Investigators can sometimes find a home address from an IP address by serving the Internet Service Provider with a subpoena.

-Other useful information to identify an account holder can be obtained through subpoenaing cryptocurrency exchanges, wallets, and custodians who require users to provide identifiable information if they wish to sign up.
+Investigators can obtain useful information to identify an account holder by subpoenaing crypto exchanges and custodians who require users to provide KYC information to sign up.

 Some tactics can throw investigators off the trail.
-When stolen funds are thrown into “mixers,” a wallet address that combines the coins with other transactions, it becomes significantly more difficult to trace funds.
-Some cybercriminals store their cryptocurrency keys in “cold” wallet devices, which are not connected to the Internet.
+When criminals put the stolen money into “mixers,” which are wallet addresses that mix the coins with other transactions, it becomes much harder to track the funds.
+Some cybercriminals store their cryptocurrency keys in “cold” wallet devices.
+These are not connected to the Internet.
 They move the digital tokens in online wallets to addresses linked to their desktops or save the account information and private keys on thumb-drive-like devices.

 Our Cryptocurrency Private Investigators can help you recover your stolen crypto and stolen Bitcoins.